mattiasjahnke/arduino-projects/mini-ig-stats/README.md

 # mini-ig-stats

-An RGB led that indicates whenever you get a new follower or a like on your Instagram account.
+An RGB led that indicates whenever you get a new follower, comment or like on your Instagram account.

 ## How it works